 - Negotiating with the other driver and their insurance company on your behalf

-- Gather evidence like photos, video, witness statements, medical documentation, and police reports to support your arguments
+- Gathering evidence like photos, video, witness statements, medical documentation, and police reports to support your arguments

-- Use expert testimony to prove the other party was at fault, even when they claim it was you
+- Using expert testimony to prove the other party was at fault, even when they claim that you are to blame

-Give our experienced Rear-End Collision Injury attorneys a call at 404-400-4000.
+Give our experienced Atlanta rear-end collision attorneys a call or fill out our online contact form to get started.
 Someone answers the phone every day, every hour of the day.
 We’ll give you a free and confidential consultation.
-And we don’t get paid unless there is a recovery.
+Remember, we don’t get paid unless you recover compensation.